 It promises to be a very exciting time for oncology research!

 Cover image: Live-cell imaging of immune cell infiltration in a 3D lung carcinoma model: A549-GFP (green) treated with immune cells (red), showing three treatment groups: no PBMCs (left), naïve PBMCs (center), and activated PBMCs (right).
 Visualized using a Yokogawa CQ1 High Content Analysis System.
-(Source: Wardwell-Swanson, J., Suzuki, M., et al. (2020) A Framework for Optimizing High Content Imaging of 3D Models for Drug Discovery.
-Manuscript submitted to SLAS Discovery for publication.)
+(Source: Wardwell-Swanson, J., Suzuki, M., et al. (In Press) A Framework for Optimizing High Content Imaging of 3D Models for Drug Discovery.
+SLAS Discovery.)